urbit/urbit.org-reloaded/content/community/grants-and-bounties/staff-the-urbit-help-desk-2.md

 - It may be requested that staffers modify their hours to improve coverage of issues.
 - Estimated work: 2 - 4 hours per day

+## Milestones

+### You have been staffing a help desk for 30 days
+1 stars
+You have been responsive daily for 30 days.